contour-terminal/terminal-good-image-protocol/README.md

 - [x] create CI job for providing prereleases of the draft specification.
 - [ ] Move Changelog into .tex file and let CI's release.yml extract it from there
 - [ ] Create Github pages that have an auto-generated PDF/markdown version of this specification.
-- [ ] hopefully get enough terminal and TUI app devs attracted to collaborate in a positive, friendly, and productive manner.
+- [ ] Hopefully get enough terminal and TUI app devs attracted to collaborate in a positive, friendly, and productive manner.
+- [ ] CLI tool for `cat`ing images onto the screen (a shell script should be sufficient).
+- [ ] CLI tool for testing the feature availability (could be integrated in the above tool with a `--test` flag)

 ## FAQ